polkadot-developers/polkadot-docs/develop/blockchains/maintenance/runtime-metrics-monitoring.md

   prom --> endpoint[Endpoint: Every 1 minute]
   endpoint --> grafana[Grafana]
   grafana --> useropen[User opens a graph]
-  useropen --> getmetric[GET substrate_peers_count from timestamp X to timestamp Y] prom --> localdata[Local Prometheus data]
+  prom --> localdata[Local Prometheus data]
   localdata --> getmetric
 ```

 The diagram shows the flow of data from the Substrate node to the monitoring and visualization components.
 The Substrate node exposes a telemetry stream, which is consumed by Prometheus.
 Prometheus is configured to collect data every minute and store it.
-Grafana is then used to visualize the data, allowing the user to open graphs and retrieve the `substrate_peers_count` metric from a specific time range.
+Grafana is then used to visualize the data, allowing the user to open graphs and retrieve specifc metrics from the telemetry stream.

 ## Visual Monitoring